Late Summer Pasta Salad with Curried Tahini Yogurt Sauce

 - 1/4 tsp. cayenne pepper

-- 1/4 tsp. fine salt + salt for the pasta water
+- 1/4 tsp. fine salt + 2 Tbs. salt for the pasta water

-- 3 cups string beans, snapped and halved (about 3/4 pound?)
+- 3/4 pound string beans, snapped and halved (about 3 to 4 cups)

-- 8 ounces whole wheat chunky pasta, like penne, rigatoni, medium shells, etc. (for a bigger group 10 ounces would also work)
+- 10 ounces whole wheat chunky pasta, like penne, rigatoni, medium shells, etc. (anywhere from 8 – 12 ounces works okay)

-- 1/3 cup chopped cilantro or mint (I think I prefer mint, or a mix)
+- 1/2 cup chopped mint, cilantro or parsley (I prefer mint, or a mix of all three.
+I’ve also added some dill and savory.)

-- Meanwhile, in a saucepan over medium high heat, warm the oil.
-Add the garlic, cumin, corinader, cayenne, and turmeric and saute for 30 seconds.
-Transfer the mixture to a small mixing bowl.
-Mix in the aleppo pepper, salt, yogurt, tahini, water, and lemon juice.
+- In a small skillet or saucepan over medium-high heat, warm the oil.
+Add the garlic, cumin, coriander, cayenne, and turmeric and saute for 30 seconds.
+Transfer the mixture to a very large bowl (the bowl you plan to serve the salad in).
+Mix in the aleppo pepper, salt, yogurt, tahini, lemon juice, and water (if using).

 - When the water comes to a boil add 2 Tbs. salt.
-When the water returns to a boil add the broccoli and then the string beans and blanch for 3 minutes, until the vegetables are tender but still crisp.
-Use a slotted spoon or sieve to move the vegetables to a very large serving bowl.
+When the water returns to a boil add the broccoli stems and the string beans.
+Cook for 1 minute then add the rest of the broccoli and blanch for 3 minutes, until the vegetables are starting to get tender but still pretty crisp.
+(Note that after three minutes the water won’t have come back to a boil, and the veggies will still seem a little raw, but remove them anyway.
+They’ll keep cooking as they cool and end up perfectly al dente.)
+Use a slotted spoon or sieve to remove the vegetables, and set them in a large sieve to drain.
+Don’t pour out the cooking water!

 - When the water returns to a boil add the pasta.
 Cook until al dente.